 If someone would like to receive Stephen Ministry, whom should he or she tell and what will happen?

-To request a Stephen Minister, please contact Pastor Scot or any of the Stephen Leaders.
+To request a Stephen Minister, please contact Pastor Mike or any of the Stephen Leaders.
 A leader will assess the circumstances prompting the request to see whether Stephen Ministry is the appropriate form of care and will then give the referral form to a Stephen Minister of the same gender who is available and is a good match for someone.
 The Stephen Minister will then reach out to that person to coordinate a meeting time.

 Do Stephen Ministers maintain confidentiality?